 Let Go of the Illusion

 The bottom line is that there is no perfect mother.
 Imperfection is part of the adventure of motherhood.
 If you get bogged down and frustrated by seeing seemingly perfect mothers out and about, it is time to reset your expectations.
-Muting or unfollowing triggering social accounts is a great place to start filtering out expectations versus reality.
+Muting or unfollowing triggering social accounts is a great place to filter out expectations versus reality.
 Also, seek out your mom tribe.
-Whether it is a small group of close girlfriends, a Facebook mom group, or mothers that you look up to in your own life.
+Whether it is a small group of close girlfriends, a Facebook mom group, or mothers, you look up to in your own life.
 This tribe must be as open and honest with you as you are with them.
 They are a great sounding board and can help keep your expectations in check.

-Keep all of this in mind when you get overwhelmed in motherhood!
+Keep all of this in mind when you get overwhelmed with motherhood!
 It’s so easy to get drawn into social media and forget what reality looks like.
 Remember that perfection in motherhood is just an illusion!
 You are the most perfect imperfect mother to your child(ren).